Are Tattoo Needles Hollow?

 A 12 gauge needle has a faster flow of ink, ideal for shading and coloring large areas.
 Some artists refer to them as “standards.”

 Tattoo Needle Grouping

 So, although tattoo needles have different diameters, an artist will not do your tattoo with a single needle (unless it’s hand-poked).
-Tattoo needles are grouped in different formations chosen depending on the type of work the artist is doing.
-This includes round liners, round shaders, magnums, and more.
+Tattoo needles are grouped in different formations and selected depending on the type of work the artist is doing.
+This includes round liners, round shaders, magnums and more.

 Round liners are grouped into a circular pattern that produces crisp, clean linework.
 The thickness of the line produced is determined by the number of round liners chosen and the gauge of each pin.

 Round liners are frequently used for dot work, lettering, geometric, and tribal tattoos.

 Round shaders are similar to round liners, though the needles are not as compact.
 They can be used for thicker lines or, of course, shading and coloring.

 Round shaders are used for the same purposes as round liners.

 Magnum shaders are arranged in two alternating rows and are the go-to for any shading and coloring.
 They hold and deliver lots of ink.
 This means fewer passes over the skin, therefore, less irritation and trauma.
 Variations of magnum needles include curved and double-stack magnum needles.